 The revision of the European medicinal products directive of July 2011 "to prevent the entry of falsified medicinal products into the legal supply chain" presented the pharmaceutical industry with numerous changes.
 By the beginning of 2013 the GMP requirements for active pharmaceutical ingredients were tightened and new rules took effect as of mid-2013 with regard to the import of active ingredients from non-EU countries.
 In addition, as of mid-March 2016, manufacturers must conduct a risk analysis for all excipients used, to determine the appropriate GMP.
-However the greatest change based on this directive will not be implemented until the beginning of 2019: new safety features on all pharmaceutical packaging should make any manipulation of the packaging immediately identifiable and safeguard the traceability of the medication from the manufacturer to the pharmacy.
+However the greatest change based on this directive needs to be implemented by February 9th 2019: new safety features on all pharmaceutical packaging should make any manipulation of the packaging immediately identifiable and safeguard the traceability of the medication from the manufacturer to the pharmacy.
 The specific legal requirements at EU-level were published in February 2016.

-see also Chapter 5.2
+see also chapter 7.2

-3.4 Research and development - investments
+4.4 Research and development - investments